-The L1Topo module carries three mezzanine modules, a JTAG/USB module, a TTCdec card, and an extension module.
+The L1Topo module carries four daughter modules: an IPMC module, a TTCdec card, a MARS bar equipped with a Zynq processor, and an extension mezzanine.

 The extension card provides 44 differential real-time signal pairs and additional control connectivity.
-The extension card is connected via a FMC style connector (Samtec SEAM on the mezzanine module, SEAF on L1Topo):
+It is connected via two 400-way Samtec connectors (SEAM on the mezzanine module, SEAF on L1Topo).